A2 Ghee Wood & Cold Pressed Oils Delivered Across India | Krisa Organic

 Curd Ghee (Desi or Bilona Ghee) is made from fermented milk (curd), which adds probiotics and improves digestion.
 Cream Ghee is made directly from cream and lacks this fermentation, making it less nutritious.

-Which has more calories: Cream Ghee or Desi Ghee?
+Which has more calories: Cream Ghee vs Desi Ghee?

 Both have similar calorie content as they are fats.
 However, Desi Ghee contains healthier fats that support metabolism, making it better for overall health.